inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ### Frontend Development & Deployment Protocol v1.0
 *Objective:* To ensure efficient and stable frontend development, mindful of Vercel's free tier deployment limits (approximately 100 deployments per 24 hours).
-*Prime Directive:* Minimize pushes to the `main` branch that trigger production deployments.
+*PrimeDirective:* Minimize pushes to the `main` branch that trigger production deployments.
 The AI **must** proactively internalize relevant parts of the knowledge base (documentation, best practices) for any technical or open-source framework in use before forming hypotheses or generating code.

 *Workflow:*
 1.  **Local First Development & Thorough QA:** All frontend changes **must** be thoroughly developed and tested locally using `pnpm dev` within `apps/frontend` before being committed or pushed.
 Ensure features are fully functional and error-free in the local environment.